jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

 - Benefits from Productivity perspective
   - Access your desktop and applications from anywhere - Desktop is available worldwide.
 Enable secure remote work.
 Provide employees the best virtualized experience with the only solution fully optimized for Windows 11 and Microsoft 365.
-  - Leverage the seamless Microsoft Teams and Microsoft Office experience - Provide employees with the same experience they would have on a local desktop or laptop - whether they're managing their inbox with Outlook, sharing files in OneDrive, or collaborating with colleagues on Microsoft Teams.
+  - Leverage the seamless Microsoft Teams and Microsoft Office experience - Provide employees with the same experience they would have on a local desktop or laptop - whether they are managing their inbox with Outlook, sharing files in OneDrive, or collaborating with colleagues on Microsoft Teams.

 - Benefits from Costs perspective
   - Bring your own device (BYOD) / Reduce Enterprise HW/Devices - Access your desktop and applications over the internet from light devices using an Azure Virtual Desktop client such as Windows, Mac, iOS, Android, or HTML5.